capital-G/supercollider-wiki/Unit-Testing-Guide.md

 If developing on a version older than 3.9.0, download `UnitTesting` quark separately.
 Since 3.9, UnitTesting is bundled with SC.

+The bundled test suite is not added to your SuperCollider compile path by default.

-Add the `testsuite` folder to your SuperCollider compile paths.
+To run the tests you must first add the `testsuite` folder, from the main SuperCollider source tree, to your SuperCollider compile paths.
 Recompile.
-Run `UnitTest.runAll`, or run tests from the GUI via `UnitTest.gui`.
+Run `UnitTest.runAll`, or run specific tests from the GUI via `UnitTest.gui`.

+There are several ways to add to the compile path.
+For example:
+- You could add it with the IDE from (Edit) Preferences > Intepreter > Include (+).
+- Or edit your active configuration file (by default: `sclang_conf.yaml` found in the User Support Directory)

 Purpose
 -------